What is successful networking?

 Think about their 'stuff' too

-Whether you are 'networking' to be generally sociable or because you have a more strategic mission in mind, never forget to think about the situation from their perspective.
+Whether you're 'networking' to be generally sociable or because you have a more strategic mission in mind, never forget to think about the situation from their perspective.
 Find out what makes them tick.

 If you are asking for some sort of favour, at least consider what's likely to be in it for them.
 If it’s appropriate, you might even ask them how they feel about the request and if you’re being realistic or potentially asking for too much.

-When you do consider things from their perspective you are far more likely to make genuine connections - as opposed to going through some strange superficial ritual that may or may not do your reputation great service.
+Obviously, when you consider things from other people's perspective you're far more likely to make genuine connections - as opposed to going through some strange superficial ritual that may or may not do your reputation any favours.

 Display your interest in them